polterguy/phosphorusfive/plugins/p5.web/README.md

   innerValue:Colors
 ```

-Since neither of our custom arguments above (the style and class arguments) starts out with "on", they are treated as custom HTML
+Since neither of our custom arguments above (the style and class arguments) starts out with _"on"_, they are treated as custom HTML
 attributes, and not as events.
 If you want to create an Ajax event instead, you could do this like the following code illustrates.

 ```
 create-widget